imregabor/lc-tcp-tools/README.md

 TODO
 ----
+ - Handle multiple WS connection from Node side
+ - Check if WS connection is still alive
  - ~~Linear arrays:~~

    - BUS6, ADDR 40 (0x28): road side group, inner (left when viewing from front of)